 All Massachusetts residents who own and register a motor vehicle must annually pay a motor vehicle excise tax.
 The tax is levied by the city or town where the vehicle is principally garaged and the revenues become part of the local community treasury.
 Unregistered motor vehicles are subject to the personal property tax.
-Click here for more information on abatement eligibility.

 Excise bills are prepared by the Registry of Motor Vehicles according to information on the motor vehicle registration.
 They are sent to city or town assessors who commit them to the local tax collectors for distribution and collection of payment.
 Commits are issued several times per year.

 An excise at the rate of $25 per one thousand dollars of valuation is levied on each motor vehicle.
 The valuation is based on the manufacturer's list price for the vehicle in its year of manufacture.
 Market value is not applicable to motor vehicle valuation for excise tax purposes.
-Massachusetts General Laws, Ch.
-60A §1, establishes its own valuation formula for state tax purposes wherein only the manufacturer's list price and the age of the motor vehicle are considered.
+Massachusetts General Laws, Chapter 60A Section 1, establishes its own valuation formula for state tax purposes wherein only the manufacturer's list price and the age of the motor vehicle are considered.
 The formula is as follows: